KC Concepcion (actress)

-Maria Kristina Cassandra "KC" Cuneta Concepcion (/tl/; born April 7, 1985) is a Filipino actress, singer, dancer, TV host, entrepreneur, socialite, and humanitarian.
-She has starred in films For The First Time (2008) and When I Met U (2009), and television series such as Lovers in Paris (2009), Huwag Ka Lang Mawawala (2013) and Ikaw Lamang (2014).
+Maria Kristina Cassandra "KC" Cuneta Concepcion (/tl/; born April 7, 1985) is a Filipino actress, singer, dancer, television host, entrepreneur, socialite, and humanitarian.
+She has starred in films For The First Time (2008) and When I Met U (2009), and television series such as Lovers in Paris (2009), Huwag Ka Lang Mawawala (2013), and Ikaw Lamang (2014).

 She is often dubbed as the "Mega Daughter", in reference to her mother Sharon Cuneta's honorific as the "Megastar".
 Concepcion is also known for her humanitarian work; she is the first Filipino Goodwill Ambassador of the United Nations' World Food Programme.
 She is also the ambassador of World Wide Fund for Nature (WWF) Philippines.

 Early life and education

-Concepcion is born on April 7, 1985, in Manila, Philippines.
+Maria Kristina Cassandra Cuneta Concepcion was born on April 7, 1985, in Manila, Philippines.
 She is the daughter of singer-actress Sharon Cuneta and actor Gabby Concepcion.
 She reconnected with her father after thirteen years since her parents' annulment and his immigration to the United States in 1995.

 She graduated grade school at Saint Pedro Poveda College in Mandaluyong.
-In 2003, she graduated from the International School Manila, and in 2007, graduated with a bachelor's degree in International Corporate Communications with a minor in Theatre Arts from the American University of Paris.
+In 2003, she graduated high school from the International School Manila, and in 2007, graduated with a bachelor's degree in International Corporate Communications with a minor in Theatre Arts from the American University of Paris.